yamahiex/NCsv/README.md

 # NCsv

-.NET Standard class library to serialize the object to CSV.
+.NET Standard 2.0 class library for object to CSV serialization and CSV to object deserialization.

 ## Usage

 ### Serialization and Deserialization

-It is a class to be serialized.
+Set the `CsvColumnAttribute` to the property of the class to be serialized.
-Serializes the property with CsvColumnAttribute.
-You can also use the Attribute to validate the value.
+You can also use the `Attribute` to validate the value.

 ``` c#
 class User